lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * The CBOR map has parameters 1 (kty), -1 (crv), and -2 (x-coordinate).
    * ID_CRED_R is {TBD2 : CCS}.
 Editor's note: TBD2 is the COSE header parameter value of 'kccs', see {{cwt-header-param}}
 5. External authorization data is defined and processed as specified in {{I-D.selander-ace-ake-authz}}.
-6. EUI-64 used as identity of endpoint.
+6. EUI-64 used as the identity of the endpoint.
 7. No use of message_4: the application sends protected messages from R to I.